microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 ## Introducing Logpoints

-Based on the learning of a different debugging purpose we saw an opportunity to combine the debugging experience with the purpose of state inspection, so in [our March iteration](https://code.visualstudio.com/updates/v1_22#_logpoints) of VS Code we released the first iteration of a debugging concept that we call Logpoints.
+Based on the learning of a different debugging purpose we saw an opportunity to combine our existing debugging experience with the purpose of state inspection, so in [our March iteration](https://code.visualstudio.com/updates/v1_22#_logpoints) of VS Code we released the first iteration of a debugging concept that we call Logpoints.

 Logpoints are a new kind breakpoint variant that does not "break" into the debugger but instead logs a message to the console.

 ![Logpoints](logpoints.gif)